 Following the tradition established by his predecessors, Cardinal Tobin celebrated Ash Wednesday Mass in the pro-cathedral.
 It was a unique moment in the life of this venerable church.
 John Jelliff’s spectacular throne for the first time was adorned with a coat of arms of an archbishop of Newark bearing the scarlet hat of a cardinal.

-In recognition of the growth of St. Patrick’s and St. John’s and their ministries, in June 2017, Cardinal Tobin appointed Rev. Juan Alexander Ortega Ortiz as parochial vicar of St. Patrick’s and St. John’s.
+As recognition of the growth of Saint Patrick’s and Saint John’s and their ministries, in June 2017, Cardinal Tobin appointed Rev. Juan Alexander Ortega Ortiz as parochial vicar of Saint Patrick’s and Saint John’s.
 For the first time in a quarter century, the parishes had a parochial vicar, a sure sign of the cardinal’s faith in the future of the parishes.

 To communicate better in the technological age, the parish utilizes Facebook, Twitter, and other forms of social media.
-A parish website was developed as well.
-Older forms of communication were not ignored as a multi-page, bi-lingual weekly bulletin keeps parishioners informed of parish activities and events in the archdiocese.
+A parish website serves to provide up-to date information on parish activities.
+Older forms of communication are not ignored as a multi-page, bi-lingual weekly bulletin keeps parishioners informed of parish activities and events in the archdiocese.

-The city of Newark is changing and St. Patrick’s and St. John’s are changing with it.
+The city of Newark is changing, and Saint Patrick’s and Saint John’s are changing with it.
 A new Prudential office building has arisen two blocks from the pro-cathedral.
-The long-abandoned Hahne’s department store, three blocks away, has been transformed into apartments and retail stores.
-A large apartment complex is under construction just a few hundred yards from St. John’s Church.
-Additional development is under way and more is planned.
-St. Patrick’s and St. John’s will be significant participants in the future of the Catholic Church in Newark as they were in its past.
+The long-abandoned Hahne’s department store, three blocks away, has been transformed into apartments, retail stores, and a restaurant.
+A large apartment complex has been built between Saint John’s Church and the New Jersey Performing Arts Center.
+Additional development in the neighborhood is under way and more is planned.
+Saint Patrick’s and Saint John’s will be significant participants in the future of the Catholic Church in Newark as they were in its past.

-More than any other church, St. Patrick’s Pro-Cathedral symbolizes the continuity of the Roman Catholic presence in the City of Newark.
+More than any other church, Saint Patrick’s Pro-Cathedral symbolizes the continuity of the Roman Catholic presence in the City of Newark.
 It was dedicated three years before the Diocese of Newark was established.
 It served for a century as the seat of the Bishops and Archbishops of Newark.
 For more than a half century it has shared that distinction with the Cathedral Basilica of the Sacred Heart.
-For more than a century and a half it has served the Catholic people of its immediate neighborhood and beyond.
+For almost 175 years it has served the Catholic people of its immediate neighborhood and beyond.
 Its doors and the arms of its priests and people have welcomed the needy of all faiths and no faith at all.
-For the City of Newark it has been a beacon of stability in the midst of change.
+For the City of Newark, it has been a beacon of stability in the midst of change.
 Its priests and parishioners have never wavered in their dedication to the welfare of the city as a whole.
-St. Patrick’s is married to the City of Newark, a marriage that has endured “in good times and in bad” and remains strong and healthy today.
+Saint Patrick’s is married to the City of Newark, a marriage that has endured “in good times and in bad” and remains strong and healthy today.